decoderzhub/api-creator/MONITORING_SUMMARY.md

 **New `/monitoring` page in the app shows:**

-**System Metrics:**
+**Access Control:**
+- All authenticated users can access
+- Regular users see only their own data
+- Admins see system-wide metrics

+**For Regular Users:**
+- Personal API usage (24h/1h)
+- Personal top APIs
+- Gateway health status
+- Error tracking for own APIs

+**For Admins Only:**
-- Uptime
+- System uptime
-- Total requests
+- Total requests (all users)
-- Average response time
+- Average response time (system-wide)
-- Error rate
+- Error rate (system-wide)
 - Memory and CPU usage
 - Loaded APIs count
-- Database status

-**Usage Statistics:**
-- Last 24 hours: requests, avg response time, errors
-- Last hour: requests and requests per minute
-- Top 5 APIs by usage
+- All users' API usage

 **Features:**
 - Auto-refresh every 30 seconds
 - Color-coded status indicators
 - Real-time data from Supabase
-- Beautiful UI with charts
+- Beautiful UI with role-based views

 ## Files Added